veeso/pyc-shell/CONTRIBUTING.md

     }
     ```

-    To implement a Translator there are basically 4 rules:

-    - If a standard for transliteration exists, please follow it as much it's possible.
-    - All characters from source alphabet must be transliterated to latin
-    - All latin characters must have a transliteration to source alphabet
-    - Write tests to cover all its combinations.

-    To see how a Translator is implemented consider [Russian.rs](https://github.com/ChristianVisintin/Pyc/blob/master/src/translator/russian.rs) as example.

-4. Add it to Prompt Language module
+5. Add it to Prompt Language module

     Move to ```src/shell/prompt/modules/language.rs```